Heat Diffusion Equation (2D)

 \[\begin{equation}\begin{split} \begin{split} a & = \frac{\left(1-\mathbb{C}\right)\kappa}{\Delta{x^2}} \\ b & = \frac{\left(1-\mathbb{C}\right)\kappa}{\Delta{y^2}} \\ c & = 2a+2b+\frac{1}{\Delta{t}} \\ \end{split} \quad\quad \begin{split} d & = \frac{\mathbb{C}\kappa}{\Delta{x^2}} \\ e & = \frac{\mathbb{C}\kappa}{\Delta{y^2}} \\ f & = 2e+2d-\frac{1}{\Delta{t}} \\ \end{split} \end{split}.\end{equation}\]

 Equation (62) corresponds to the matrix form of Equation (50).
-With the residual vector $\bm{r}$ and the coefficient matrix $\bm{K_1}$ one can calculate the correction term for the temperature via Equation (24).
+With the residual vector $\mathbf{r}$ and the coefficient matrix $\mathbf{K_1}$, the correction term for the temperature can be computed via Equation (24).
 For implementation details, see the source code.
-An example on how to use the general, combined solver is given here.
+An example showing how to use the general, combined solver is provided here.

 Alternating-Direction Implicit (ADI)

-In 2D, the heat diffusion equation (Equation (3)) is discretized using the Alternating-Direction Implicit (ADI) method by splitting the time step into two fractional steps.
-The resulting system for each half-step is:
+For simplicity—and because most 2D diffusion problems in GeoModBox.jl are linear—the special-case formulation is used for the ADI method.
+In 2D, the heat diffusion equation (Equation (3)) is discretized with an Alternating-Direction Implicit (ADI) scheme by splitting each time step into two fractional steps.
+The resulting systems for the two half-steps are:

 Each fractional step results in a tridiagonal linear system, alternating between the $x$- and $y$-directions.
-This decomposition improves computational efficiency while retaining the stability benefits of implicit schemes.
+This decomposition reduces the computational cost compared to a fully coupled 2D implicit solve while retaining the stability benefits of implicit schemes.
+In practice, each half-step corresponds to a set of independent tridiagonal solves along one coordinate direction.

-As in the previous implicit schemes for linear problems, the coefficients and right-hand side vectors of these systems must be adjusted appropriately based on the prescribed boundary conditions (Dirichlet or Neumann).
-See the previous sections for examples of boundary treatment.
+As in the other implicit schemes for linear problems, the coefficients and right-hand side vectors must be adjusted to account for the prescribed boundary conditions (Dirichlet or Neumann); see the previous sections for examples of boundary treatment.

 For implementation details, refer to the source code.

-To solve the 2D heat diffusion equation including variable thermal parameters, we focus on the general solution in a combined form, given by:
+To solve the 2D heat diffusion equation including variable thermal properties, we focus on the general solution in a combined form, given by:

-where $q_i$ is the heat flux in the direction $i$ and is defined as:
+Here, $q_i$ denotes the heat flux in direction $i$ and is defined as

 \[\begin{equation} q_i = - k_i\frac{\partial{T}}{\partial{x_i}}, \end{equation}\]

-and $k_i$ is the thermal conductivity in direction $i$.
-This combined formulation of the heat diffusion equation enables a solution using either the explicit, implicit, or CNA discretization scheme.
+where $k_i$ is the thermal conductivity in direction $i$.
+This combined formulation of the heat diffusion equation enables the use of either the explicit, implicit, or Crank–Nicolson discretization scheme.

-Rewriting this in a matrix-compatible form leads to:
+Rewriting this expression in a matrix-compatible form gives

 which corresponds to the matrix form of Equation (50):